Contour abs and flex belt reviews

 The Slendertone System Abs and the Slendertone Flex come in “one size fits most,” and they do deliver a perfectly reasonable workout for those who are looking for good results and stronger abs.

 The Sport-Elec Shape’n’Tone is new on the market and also costs right around $150.
-But it doesn’t have the high manufacturing quality of the Contour Abs and the Flex Belt.
+But it doesn’t have the high manufacturing quality of the Contour Ab Belt and the Flex Belt.
 Overall though, it has been reported to give rather decent results—about the same as the Slendertone Flex.
 It has built-in toning pads that are used with a toning gel, making it somewhat cumbersome and messy to use.
 It has a 30-day money back guarantee program, a 30-day warranty, and runs on batteries.

 Conclusions